23 of the Best Types of Orchids to Grow as Houseplants

 Coel. tenellum, formerly known as Ddc. tenellum.

-Those formerly known as dendrochilums are commonly called “golden chain orchids” or “fox brush orchids,” in reference to their dense flower sprays.
+Reclassified in 2021, those formerly known as dendrochilums are commonly called “golden chain orchids” or “fox brush orchids,” in reference to their dense flower sprays.
 Blooms tend to be white, tan, or green in color.

 The Coelogyne genus contains over 595 species from India, New Guinea, and Southeast Asia.